Sexual harassment: it’s on our streets, in our offices, in our homes and, lately, it’s all over our screens.

 A 2017 survey conducted by The Barna Group found major differences in the ways that men and women view sexual harassment.

 When presented with a list of 20 behaviors (ranging from groping to light-hearted flirting), in all but one case men were less likely than women to label an act as sexual harassment.
-The one exception was a tie: 12 per cent of men and 12 per cent of women labeled light-hearted flirting as sexual harassment.
+The one exception was a tie: 12 per cent of men and women labeled light-hearted flirting as sexual harassment.

-Someone pushing against you on public transit is seen as sexual harassment by 70 per cent of women but only 52 per cent of men.
+Someone pushing against you on public transit is seen as sexual harassment by 70 per cent of women.
+Only 52 per cent of men thought so.
 The genders also disagree on sexual comments about a person’s looks or body.
 Here, 86 per cent of women and 70 per cent of men say it’s sexual harassment.

 This is the case worldwide.